Overview

 - Access booking history per agency or agent

-- Use agency branding in proposals and itineraries
+- Use agency branding in Journeys

 - Manage B2B relationships